 Figures are rounded according to JORC Code guidelines and may show apparent addition errors.
+Contained metal does not imply recoverable metal.

 The main difference from the 2016 Ore Reserves is:

 - (i) An updated Mineral Resources model, including additional drilling, has seen a refinement of the interpretation for the Mashi and Kinsevere Hill Mineral Resources.
 This resulted in an increase in both total and acid soluble contained copper metal. - (ii) Mine and stockpile depletion. - (iii) Exclusion of 2.3Mt of marginal stockpile.